Spells (novel): Plot summary

-Back at the Academy, Laurel finishes her reading and starts to join actual classes, where Katya points out another Fall faerie called Mara, whom Laurel beat out for the position of scion.
+Back at the academy, Laurel finishes her reading and starts to join actual classes, where Katya points out another Fall faerie called Mara, whom Laurel beat out for the position of scion.
 Additionally, Mara applied to study faerie poisons, but was refused.
 The subject has become something of a taboo ever since one Fall faerie took things too far, and study is now highly restricted.
 Katya hands Laurel over to Yeardley, who says he'll be teaching her defensive herbology instead of the typical rudimentary potions.
 Sometime later, Tamani visits again and takes Laurel on a picnic.
 They go up a hill to a large tree, which Tamani explains is the World Tree and is made of faeries.
-His father joined the tree recently; not dying, but now so inaccessible that it's as if he did.
+His father joined the tree recently; not dying, but now so inaccessible that it is as if he did.
 Tamani says things at the gate have been quiet—suspiciously so—which prompts Laurel to ask if he ever gets tired of being a Spring faerie, given their low social status.
 He argues that humans have the same hierarchy and Laurel points out that he did not choose to be a Spring faerie.
 Tamani insists he takes pride in it anyway; he is happy to serve and free to do as he pleases.
 Laurel asks if he is free to be with her; if she was ever to choose him over David, could he walk alongside her in the street?
 Tamani admits that he could not ask her to be with him; he would have to wait for Laurel to ask him.